The Protocolist Framework

 regarded not as a collaborator, but as a volatile, pattern-laden substrate—a responsive material

-with its own unique properties.[5]
-The artist's skill lies in mastering this material: learning its
+Epistemic Note (Adversarial): Operator-as-expert of a volatile machine; analogous to LLM operator practice. ↩︎ The artist's skill lies in mastering this material: learning its

 texture, predicting its response to certain tools (prompts), navigating its areas of resistance, and